volt-protocol/whitepaper/volt.md

 # Launch Plans

 The VCON governance token will be launched in a liquid balancer pool (LBP), a mechanism for on chain price discovery of a new token.
 The LBP will be seeded with VCON governance tokens and protocol controlled FEI.
 The LBP determines what the starting price of the VCON token is at launch.
+This VCON/FEI liquidity will remain permanently as PCV.

+After the LBP, there will be VCON incentives available for both VCON/FEI LPs and VOLT LP pairs.